pavelneda/LosStudy/README.md

 This is a React functional component that renders a pagination section for a list of courses.
 The component receives the following props:

--`coursesPerPage`: A number representing the number of courses to display per page.
+- `coursesPerPage`: A number representing the number of courses to display per page.
--`totalCourses`: A number representing the total number of courses in the list.
+- `totalCourses`: A number representing the total number of courses in the list.
--`paginate`: A callback function that will be called when a page number is clicked.
+- `paginate`: A callback function that will be called when a page number is clicked.
 It receives the number of the clicked page as an argument.
--`onClickNext`: A callback function that will be called when the "next" button is clicked.
+- `onClickNext`: A callback function that will be called when the "next" button is clicked.
--`onClickPrev`: A callback function that will be called when the "previous" button is clicked.
+- `onClickPrev`: A callback function that will be called when the "previous" button is clicked.

 The component calculates the total number of pages based on the `totalCourses` and `coursesPerPage` props.
 It then renders a list of page numbers as list items, using the `pageNumbers` array.
 The `paginate` function is called when a page number is clicked, passing the number of the clicked page as an argument.